kozmer/log4j-shell-poc/README.md

 #### Requirements:
-The following python packages are required by poc.pu
+The following python packages are required by poc.py
 * `colorama`
 * `argparse`